CHANGE IN LISTING ARRANGEMENTS

 Ordinary Shares held outside of DTC or transferred into or out of DTC

-A transfer of Ordinary Shares other than through DTC (including a transfer of DIs within the CREST System) will be subject to Irish stamp duty (subject to any available exemption or relief).
+A transfer of Ordinary Shares other than through DTC (including a transfer of DIs within the CREST System) is subject to Irish stamp duty (subject to any available exemption or relief).
 Holders of Ordinary Shares wishing to transfer their Ordinary Shares into (or out of) DTC after the Effective Date may do so without giving rise to Irish stamp duty provided that:

-• There is no change in the beneficial ownership of such Ordinary Shares as a result of the transfer; and
+• there is no change in the beneficial ownership of such Ordinary Shares as a result of the transfer; and

 • The transfer into (or out of) DTC is not affected in contemplation of a sale of such Ordinary Shares by a beneficial owner to a third party.